 - £1000 prize for the winner, £300 second and £100 third.
 Two commendations £30 each.

 - 50 longlisted entrants offered publication in our end of year print and digital anthology.
 Those accepting receive a free copy.

 - Flash Award judge, Meg Pokrass shortlists to 20 and chooses the winning, second, third, and two commended fictions.

 - The Flash Fiction Award closes Midnight GMT June 11th 2017.

 - Winners announced at this year's Flash Fiction Festival, Sat 24th & Sun 25th June.

-- Enter Bath Flash Fiction Award here online.
+- Enter the Flash Fiction Award here online.

-	Our competition is organised by Jude Higgins, who also co-runs the international Bath Short Story Award, and Writing Events Bath.
+The awards are organised by Jude Higgins, with the help of a development team who run our websites and devise new projects.
+Jude also co-runs the international Bath Short Story Award, and Writing Events Bath.
 She is a writer and writing tutor, holding a Masters Degree in Creative Writing from Bath Spa University.

-	Bath Flash Fiction Award is both self-supporting and not-for-profit.
+Bath Flash Fiction Award is self-supporting and not-for-profit.
 We pride ourselves in our ability to continually develop new ways to promote emerging flash fiction writers and flash fiction in general.
-If you would like to talk to us further, we tweet @BathFlashAward, or you can contact us here.
+If you would like to talk to us further, we tweet @BathFlashAward, can be found on FaceBook, or you can contact us here.